digitalshawn/eot-transitions/README.md

 ## Metrics for measuring change
 The team brainstormed various achievable metrics for observing change in the web presence of each administration.

-### Side-by-Side Visual
+* Side-by-Side Visual
-We used XTML->PDF to first produce thumbnails for each memento for the home page of the 6 chosen domains.
-This was used as a preliminary mechanism to visualise broad scale change

-### Simhash Distance
+* Simhash Distance

-### Edit Distance
+* Edit Distance

-### Link Structure
+* Link Structure

 ## Regresssion Analysis
 We propose three possible mechanisms that can explain the variations in the rate of change of governmental websites during the period of term transition.